S1lverCr0w/ArchTimeSaver/README.md

 \
 \
 I beleive the script is readable and very efficient.
-It install the base system and Gnome DE.
+It installs the base system and Gnome DE.
 \
 \
 \
 \
 \
+##Warning!!
 Partitioning is left to the user before running the script, as partitioning is based on personal preference.
 \